jmonlong/manu-vgsv/manuscript.md

 DH was supported by the International Max Planck Research School for Computational Biology and Scientific Computing doctoral program.
 JE was supported by the Jack Baskin and Peggy Downes-Baskin Fellowship.
 AMN was supported by the National Institutes of Health (5U41HG007234), the W.M.
 Keck Foundation (DT06172015) and the Simons Foundation (SFLIFE# 35190).
-JAS was supported by the Carlsberg Foundation (CF17-0881).
+JAS was supported by the Carlsberg Foundation.

 ### Authors' contributions